forthrightla/joshwrightlac/about.md

 ---
 ![](/images/hello-2.png)

-I've been working in product and user experience design for over a decade (two years fully remote) in enterprise, agency and start-up environments.
-I've created designs for web and mobile apps that have launched to over 2 million users per year, and built a community for people to share their unique creations.
+I've been working in product and user experience design for over a decade, most recently as a Principal Product Designer at LegalZoom, a $200M online legal technology company serving 4M+ customers.
+My work focus includes research, web and mobile app design, and strategic thinking for system design.

 I have a proven track record of innovating and streamlining creative and product workflows, empowering teams to be more efficient and allowing for greater collaboration.
-I wear many hats: professional mentorship, UX, UI, product strategy -- and can even speak developer.

 I'm dedicated to making the world more usable and fun.
 Let's build something!